List of statements independent of ZFC

 The mathematical statements discussed below are provably independent of ZFC (the canonical axiomatic set theory of contemporary mathematics, consisting of the Zermelo–Fraenkel axioms plus the axiom of choice), assuming that ZFC is consistent.
 A statement is independent of ZFC (sometimes phrased "undecidable in ZFC") if it can neither be proven nor disproven from the axioms of ZFC.

 Axiomatic set theory

-In 1931, Kurt Gödel proved the first ZFC independence result, namely that the consistency of ZFC itself was independent of ZFC (Gödel's second incompleteness theorem).
+In 1931, Kurt Gödel proved his incompleteness theorems, establishing that many mathematical theories, including ZFC, cannot prove their own consistency.
+Assuming ω-consistency of such a theory, the consistency statement can also not be disproven, meaning it is independent.
+A few years later, other arithmetic statements were defined that are independent of any such theory, see for example Rosser's trick.

-The following statements are independent of ZFC, among others:
+The following set theoretic statements are independent of ZFC, among others: